<< Yesterday

 2013 The Nationals obtain Tigers starter Doug Fister for southpaws Ian Krol, Robbie Ray, and infielder Steve Lombardozzi.
 Washington's acquisition of the 29-year-old right-hander improves the team's already strong rotation, including Stephen Strasburg, Jordan Zimmermann, and Gio Gonzalez.

 2021 At midnight, the major league owners locked out its players, initiating baseball's ninth work stoppage and the first in a quarter century.
-In response to the player demands for a larger share of the revenue, the end service time manipulation, and incentivizing competition, the lockout cancels the MLB Winter Meetings, freezing free agency, and other personnel transactions.
+In response to the players' demand for a larger revenue share, the end service time manipulation, and incentivizing competition, the lockout cancels the MLB Winter Meetings, freezing free agency and other personnel transactions.

 20 Fact(s) Found